CRATER LAKE NATIONAL PARK

 As previously mentioned, the collapse of Mount Mazama created the lake in which we know and love today.
 We know that Mount Mazama was a giant volcano that stretched 12,000 feet toward the sky.
 The volcanic mountain was a special beacon for the Makalak people thousands of years ago.
 As oral tradition recorded it, the Makalak people described the volcanic collapse as a massive spiritual battle between the mountain and the sky.
 The native people considered the battle won by the sky spirits when the volcanic mountain collapsed into the Earth.
 It is believed that the mountain was considered sacred to the native people, thus causing them to mourn the loss of Mount Mazama tremendously.
 It is history such as this that can be explored while visiting Crater Lake National Park.
 Why hasn’t Hollywood made a movie about this yet?

-10. The wildlife viewing at Crater Lake is incredible.
+10. The wildlife viewing is incredible.

-Lastly, whenever you visit somewhere that involves mesmerizing nature views, you can’t forget about the wildlife.
+Lastly, whenever you visit somewhere that involves mesmerizing nature views like Crater Lake, you can’t forget about the wildlife.
 When I drove around Crater Lake National Park on Rim Road, I saw many deer who roamed the high altitudes with ease and grace.
 The area is populated with many birds, amphibians, fish, bobcats, and elk.
 If you are a photographer, visiting Crater Lake will give you plenty of opportunities to capture wildlife photos.
 However, if you decide to hike the trails, be aware that bobcats do roam the area.
 While they are beautiful to see, they should never be approached or fed.
 They can be a danger to humans if encountered too closely.
 Otherwise, enjoy the wildlife sights in addition to the spectacular scenic views.

 For More Information